Lehks/NostraEngine/Shader/PreProcessor.md

 §2.6.6 `<body>` is a constellation of multiple or one `<expression>` calls each separated by a `;`.
 Multiple expressions can be spread over multiple lines.
 Said expressions
 §2.6.7 Macros cannot contain return statements.
 §2.6.8 A defined object recognized as variable will be evaluated and every correctly recognized set parameter will be evaluated and replaced to the assigned value in the body of the macro.
 After this step the whole object will be replaced by the body of the macro.
+§2.7 Defines can be undefined again by following syntaxes:
+- `undefine <preprocessor variablename>`
+- `undefine <preprocessor macroname>`
+§2.8 Macros and variables can be redefined

 ## §3 Conditional Directives
 §3.1 A conditional directive is called by the following syntaxes: